efiku/PCAcademyHR/README.md

 2. **Replace fileds**

-  Please fill fields in **config.php** with your: database name, host, login and passord
+  Please fill fields in **config.php** with your: database name, host, login and password

   ```php
   $config = Array(